canonical/jaas-documentation/tutorial/deploy_jimm_microk8s.rst

     juju relate jimm:vault vault
     juju relate openfga:database postgresql

-At this point only OpenFGA and Postgresql should be in an active state.
+At this point only OpenFGA and PostgreSQL should be in an active state.
 JIMM, Vault and the ingress should all be in a blocked state.
 Next we will relate JIMM to the cross-model offers we created previously.

 .. code:: bash